-Today, work order requests are becoming digitized in computerized maintenance management systems or EAM work order software.
+Today, work order requests are becoming digitized in computerized maintenance management systems or EAM software.
 This can help ensure that the work order is seen and completed in a timely manner.
 It can also help users be sure to include all important details.

 Work orders are crucial to the operation of any asset-heavy business.
 They are used to initiate tasks, explain what needs to be done, establish start and end dates and ultimately keep an asset running.
 With an effective work order software, organizations can maximize uptime, control labor costs, remain compliant and make incremental improvements to their operations.

 A work order management system like a computerized maintenance management software (CMMS) or an enterprise asset management (EAM) system is a tool that streamlines work order management and automates key processes.
 Tasks that are managed using a work order management system include:

 A computerized maintenance management system (CMMS) is an enterprise business system that helps companies automate, digitize and optimize their maintenance operations.
 More specifically, a robust CMMS software will allow your business to effectively budget, prioritize work orders, reduce downtime, increase efficiency and more – all from one centralized, customizable solution.

 While both computerized maintenance management systems (CMMS) and enterprise asset management (EAM) systems work to help organizations move from reactive to preventive maintenance strategies, there are key differences between the tools.
 In general, a CMMS work order software can fit under the EAM system umbrella as CMMS systems tend to focus on asset and facility maintenance during the operational part of an asset’s lifecycle.
 An EAM, on the other hand, provides a broader range of capabilities that allow organizations to track, manage and analyze their asset performance throughout the entire asset lifecycle.